 Malawi is one of the world’s poorest countries, with 67% of the population living in what the World Bank defines as extreme poverty.
 Access to healthcare and education is limited, and only 66% of people over 15 years old can read.
-In Malawi there are over 18,000 small-scale tea farmers, many of whom need our support.
+In Malawi there are over 16,500 small-scale tea farmers, many of whom need our support.

-The Ethical Tea Partnership (ETP) runs a full range of interlinking programmes to help tea farmers in Malawi to change their lives for the better.
+The Ethical Tea Partnership (ETP) runs a full range of interlinking programmes to help tea farmers in Malawi to transform their lives for the better.

 Farmer Field Schools

-ETP has set up a lending and saving scheme to help tea farmers, who are largely cut off from the banking sector, with access to badly needed credit.
+We have been working with tea farmers to develop and support a lending and saving scheme.
+This helps farmers, who are largely cut off from the banking sector, have access to badly needed credit.
 The schemes also function as a savings deposit, with money increasing over time.

 Inspired by the training she’s taken part in with ETP and the subsequent boost in income, Rebecca hopes to become a chef and open her own restaurant with the extra money she now makes from her tea crop.